Quick stop through Chicago on the way back to New York. Lola wasn't allowed near Cloud Gate, so we went for a walk near Lake Michigan.

 My initial plan was to spend a full day in Canyonlands and a full day in Arches but I ended up cramming them into one day.
-I'm starting to feel the itch to get home for the holidays and sleep in my own bed after being in the road for a month and a half.
+I'm starting to feel the itch to get home for the holidays and sleep in my own bed after being in the road for almost two months.
 I would definitely come back to Moab at some point, hopefully when it's less crowded, and do some more hiking and off the beaten path exploration.

 Ice cream AND cupcake stop in Moab.
 Dunno what it is about this trip that makes me desperately crave waffle cones but I'm not gonna fight it.

 Canyonlands National Park.
 This is the largest NP in Utah and is actually divided into three separate districts.
 I spent my morning exploring Island in the Sky.

 Sunrise at Mesa Arch in Canyonlands NP.
 Beautiful, aside from the swarms of people.